contrast-zone/t-rewriter.js/README.md

 Symbols `0` and `1` denote binary digits, while the letter symbols carry on information about the head position and the current state. `#` symbol is used to determine the beginning and the end of tape operating range.
 If we, for example supply a starting phrase `# s 1 0 0 1 #` (this is starting setup of the tape and the machine showing a decimal number 9) as a part of the above grammar, that would be sufficient to correctly parse specific sequence `# 1 0 1 0 h #` (this is ending setup of the tape and the machine after halting, showing a decimal number 10), which represents exactly the starting phrase incremented by one.
 Inputting any other binary digit combinations to this grammar reports a parsing failure.

 #### 3.1.2. pseudocode 1

-What follows is an extension to original *v-parser* algorithm which enables text parsing according to unrestricted grammar rules.

-    01 FUNCTION Parse (grammar, start, input)
-    02     tokens ← input;
-    03     chart ← [][];
-    04     MergeItem (0, start UNION [END_OF_FILE], 0, null);
-    05     FOR each new column in chart DO
-    06         FOR each new item in column DO
-    07             FOR i ← item.Index + 1 TO item.Sequence.LENGTH DO
-    08                 FOR each production in grammar where Parse (grammar, item.Sequence from item.Index to i, production.left).Success is true DO
-    09                     MergeItem (column.Index, production.right, 0, {Parents: item.Parents, Sequence: item.Sequence, From: item.Index, To: i});
-    10
-    11     RETURN {Chart: chart, Success: (is END_OF_FILE element of chart[input.LENGTH]?)};
-    12
-    13     PROCEDURE MergeItem (offset, sequence, index, parent) 14         item ← chart[offset].FIND (sequence, index);
-    15         IF not found item THEN
-    16             item ← {Sequence: sequence, Index: index, Inherited: [], Inheritors: [], Parents: []};
-    17             chart[offset].ADD (item);
-    18
-    19         IF parent not in item.Parents THEN
-    20             item.Parents.ADD (parent);
-    21             FOR each x in [parent] UNION parent.Inherited DO 22                 FOR each y in [item] UNION item.Inheritors DO 23                     IF y.Index + 1 == y.Sequence.LENGTH
-    24                         IF (x.Sequence, x.Index) not in y.Inherited THEN
-    25                             x.Inheritors.ADD (y);
-    26                             y.Inherited.ADD (x);
-    27
-    28                     IF x.To < x.Sequence.LENGTH THEN
-    29                         IF y.Sequence[y.Index] == tokens[offset] THEN
-    30                             FOR each z in x.Parents DO 31                                 MergeItem (offset + 1, x.Sequence, x.To, z);

-There are not much differences to the algorithm version that handles context free grammars.
-Grammars are now consisted of pairs of sequences.
-One of the most important changes is in introducing a new loop (line 7) that ranges over multiple sequence elements and matching them against left production sides (line 8).
-Matching is conveniently done by recursively calling the parsing function.
-The other important change is treating parents of items as ranges inside parent sequences (line 9).
-This somewhat changes parsing continuation process (line 31).
-Overall, the algorithm looks very similar to the original version.

 ### 3.2. generic phrase pair structure grammar